The Honorable Jennifer Williamson

-For evidence of these programs’ failures to achieve their high expectations, Oregonians should look to New Jersey, which experimented with a pilot program for taxpayer-financed campaigns for state legislative candidates in a limited number of districts in 2007.
-In “Appendix 5: Conclusions & Recommendations on New Jersey’s ‘Clean Election’ Experiment,” the Institute compared the program’s outcomes with its stated goals to determine whether the pilot program was a success.
+For evidence of these programs’ failures to achieve their high expectations, Oregonians should look to New Jersey, which experimented with a pilot program for taxpayer-financed campaigns for statewide candidates in a limited number of legislative districts in 2007.
+In “Appendix 5: Conclusions and Recommendations on New Jersey’s ‘Clean Election’ Experiment,” the Center compared the program’s outcomes with its stated goals to determine whether the pilot program was a success.
 Our research demonstrated that the pilot program failed to achieve the majority of its stated goals, including limiting interest group involvement, and the New Jersey Legislature wisely decided to abandon the program in 2008.

 VII.
 Additional research has proven that many other claims of “clean elections” advocates are false.

 Champions of tax-financing programs have also alleged that such programs save taxpayer dollars due to a predicted decrease in so-called “special interest” influence.
-The Institute tested this theory by evaluating per capita spending and the rate of government growth in Arizona and Maine both before and after each state’s tax-financing program went into effect.
-The Institute found that “[i]n Arizona and Maine, the implementation of taxpayer-funded campaigns coincided with more rapid government growth and stable trends in per capita spending.”
+The Center tested this theory by evaluating the tax burdens and the rate of growth in government spending in Arizona and Maine both before and after each state’s tax-financing program went into effect.
+The Center found that “[i]n Arizona and Maine, the implementation of taxpayer-funded campaigns coincided with more rapid government growth and stable trends in per capita spending.”
 As a result, we concluded that “there is no evidence supporting the contention that replacing private, voluntary contributions to candidates with tax dollars leads to savings for taxpayers, either in the form of decreased government growth or reduced per capita spending.”

 VIII.
 Lastly, a tax-financed program in Oregon is likely to be expensive and rise in cost over time.

 While cost estimates for a taxpayer-financed campaign program in Oregon are still largely unknown, at the very least, one can extrapolate from the “maximum public match” allocations as specified in Section 8(1) of H.B.
-4076.
-If only two State Senate candidates qualify for the maximum public match in every race in the 2020 general election, taxpayers would foot a $32 million bill.
-This bill allocates funds for candidates for the offices of State Senate and State House.
+2578.
+Looking simply at the potential funding allocated for gubernatorial candidates and assuming, conservatively, that only two major party candidates receive funds, this bill could cost taxpayers as much as $19.18 million solely for a gubernatorial race in the general election alone.
+Similarly, if only two State Senate candidates qualify for the maximum public match in every race in the 2018 general election, taxpayers would foot a $32.2 million bill.
+This bill allocates funds for candidates for the offices of governor, secretary of state, attorney general, state treasurer, Bureau of Labor and Industries Commissioner, State Senate, State House, Supreme Court judge, Court of Appeals judge, circuit court judge, and district attorney.
 Even at modest participation levels, H.B.
-4076 will cost Oregon taxpayers untold millions.
+2578 will cost Oregon taxpayers untold millions.
 Further, this estimate is still likely conservative given the unknown nature of the administrative and enforcement costs that the state would incur through the creation of the program itself, a cost not specified in the bill.

 Additionally, the history of such programs illustrates that costs tend to increase over time, as supporters greatly expand the original program.
 For example, New York City’s program started with a $1 to $1 match, which is now a $6 to $1 match today.

-As another example, the federal Presidential Election Campaign Fund started with a $1 check off, which is now $3 per taxpayer, and there are proposals to increase the amount to $5 or $10 per taxpayer.
+As another example, the Presidential Election Campaign Fund started with a $1 check off, which is now $3 per taxpayer, and there are proposals to increase the amount to $5 or $10 per taxpayer.
 At the same time, participation in this program by taxpayers has fallen dramatically.
-According to Federal Election Commission data, “[i]n 1980, 28.7 percent of tax returns had a checked box, the peak year of participation.
-But that support began to steadily erode, and by 2013, participation had fallen to 6 percent of all tax returns.”
+According to the Federal Election Commission, “participation in the tax checkoff program has declined each year, from a high of 28.7% for 1980 returns, to 5.4% for returns filed with the Internal Revenue Service (IRS) in 2015.”

 Finally, H.B.
-4076 continues to allow candidates to receive some matching funds, even if unopposed.
-(In this situation, candidates are eligible to receive 5% of the funds granted to those in contested primary elections and 5% of the funds granted to those in contested general elections.)
+2578 continues to allow candidates to receive some matching funds, even if unopposed.
+(In this situation, candidates are eligible to receive 30% of the funds granted to those in contested elections.)
 What this means is that under H.B.
-4076, candidates can continue to fill their campaign coffers with taxpayer dollars even when there’s no campaign to run.
+2578, candidates can continue to fill their campaign coffers with taxpayer dollars even when there’s no campaign to run.